Liverpool pilot cutter number 2, 1953

 The Edmund Gardner's historic importance has been recognized by the National Historic Ships Committee, which has included the vessel in its National Core Collection of Historic Ships.
 She has also received the World Ship Trust's award as an outstanding example of ship preservation.

-Find out more about the history of the ship on this website:
+Find out more about the Edmund Gardner's history.

 View of port side from forward